kenneth-onulak/ArtEngine/README.md

-# 3D Interpolating Cubic Spline
+# Art Engine

 - Kenneth Onulak Jr.
 - kenneth.onulakjr@digipen.edu
-- MAT300 Project 8 - 3D version of Project 4
-- Hours Spent: 3

-Illustrates how a interpolating cubic spline can be created using standard basis spline functions, truncated power functions and Gauss Elimination to form the cubic spline.
+- Exploratory Engine framework for completing DigiPen course work.

 ### Info:
-- The `Release` folder contains the executable and necessary dlls.
+- The `Release` folder contains an example executable and necessary dlls.
 - The `ArtEngine` folder contains the source code.
 - Third party libraries / dependencies are not included and will need to be installed to build.